 - Admitted and accepted students must pay a nonrefundable tuition deposit.

-Other documents that should be sent directly to UNMC College of Dentistry Advanced Standing Dental Program (not to CAAPID):If an interview is offered, the following supplemental application material may be requested by the program:
+Other Documents to Send Directly to UNMC College of Dentistry Advanced Standing Dental Program (not to CAAPID):If an interview is offered, the following supplemental application material may be requested by the program:

 - National Board Scores.